 - You must also meet any program-specific eligibility requirements, if any

 *If you don’t meet one of the eligibility requirements above, your application may still be considered on a case-by-case basis.
 Consider speaking with a study abroad advisor about how to strengthen you application before you apply.

-You will be notified of your application status within one month of the application deadline, or within one month of your application if submitted after the priority deadline.
+You will be notified of your application status within one month of the application deadline, or within one month of your application if submitted after the spring priority deadline.
 Upon notification of selection for a program, you will then have one month to confirm your participation and pay the program fee.
 Any subsequent request to change your program or term of study must be submitted in writing and will be considered only as space is available.
 The program fee may be transferred only to programs within the same academic year.